Understanding Your Diagnosis

 Being told you have bone cancer can be scary, and you may have many questions.
 But you have people on your healthcare team to help.

-Primary Bone Cancer: Your Chances of Recovery
+Primary Bone Cancer: Your Chances for Recovery (Prognosis)

 Prognosis is the word your healthcare team may use to describe your likely outcome from cancer and cancer treatment.
 Learn what goes into making a prognosis, and read about the survival rates for primary bone cancer.